ocattau/ocattau/_posts/2018-08-02-learning-new-R-as-numeric.md

 ---
 layout: post
-title: Learning as.numeric code in R: Crab hemo + qubit spreadsheet
+title: Learning code to change Factors to numbers
 date: '2018-08-02'
 category: bairdi
-tags: DataOrg, R
+tags: Dataorganization
 ---
 Today I noticed that the code Yaamini showed me yesterday to change the "tube_number" column values in the 20180522-all-crabs-hemo.csv from Factor to numeric ended up changing the tube numbers, which meant that the spreadsheet I made yesterday was wrong.
 So, Sam taught me how to make the "tube_number" column from Factor to numerics without changing the value, as described below.